 We are driven by one common goal: to elect more Republicans in Travis County and the greater Austin metro area.
 In doing so, the Travis County Republican Party stands for and actively promotes the conservative principles of the Republican party -- representing the best of time-honored Texas values here in the capital city of the Lone Star State.
+We are committed to growing the party.

 We have strong representation in our executive committee, vibrant Republican clubs and auxiliaries, and loyal public service from among our elected officials with whom we share a close working relationship.
 We welcome you to join us, to get involved, and help us make a lasting impact for the future of our great community.